Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 Author

-In simple words: add a job when you want Minova to understand the role and help you apply to it with a stronger resume.
+In simple terms: add a job before you apply if you want Minova to understand what the role asks for and help you prepare a more relevant resume.

-- extracting the job title, company, location, and posting details
+- capturing the role title, company, location, source link, and description

-- comparing the role against your career profile and resume
+- comparing the role with your career profile and resume

 - creating or connecting a tailored resume version

-- keeping notes, status, and follow-ups in one place
+- keeping notes, statuses, and follow-up dates in one place

-That turns a job post from a loose link into something you can act on.
+That turns a job post from a loose link into a clear application record.

 What Happens After You Add a Job

-Minova uses the job description to understand what the employer is asking for.
+Minova uses the job description to understand what the employer is asking for, then helps you decide what to do next.

-For example, if a job post repeatedly mentions customer onboarding, Salesforce, renewal risk, and stakeholder communication, Minova can surface those ideas so you can decide whether your resume shows enough relevant proof.
+For example, if a customer success role repeatedly mentions onboarding, Salesforce, renewal risk, and stakeholder communication, Minova can surface those patterns.
+You can then check whether your resume shows relevant proof instead of guessing which details matter.

 What the Browser Extension Does

-The browser extension helps you save jobs while you are browsing job boards or company career pages.
+The browser extension helps you save jobs while you browse job boards and company career pages.

-Instead of copying a job link, title, company, and description by hand, you can use the extension to capture the role and send it into Minova.
+Instead of copying the title, company, link, and description by hand, use the extension to capture the role and send it into Minova.
+Review the saved details afterward, especially if the job page has unusual formatting or limited public information.

 The extension is useful when: